-IACS has drafted a report regarding this observation instead of the above-mentioned IACS procedure.
-The report includes the details of the investigations of standards pertaining to ship construction and a list of key performance indicators with their benchmarks for monitoring the quality of construction which is already being utilized by classification societies.
+IACS has drafted a report regarding this observation instead of an IACS procedure, with the details of the investigations of standards pertaining to ship construction and a list of key performance indicators with their benchmarks for monitoring the quality of construction which is already being utilized by classification societies.

-Submitted to: IMO Secretariat Date: 28 February 2018 Observation No.: IACS/2015/FR9-15/OB/07 Corrective Action Plan: Audit Report: Annex 28 of MSC 96/5/1/Add.1 Annex 14, page 14 of MSC 96/5
+Submitted to: IMO Secretariat Observation No.: Date: 28 February 2018 IACS/2015/FR9-15/OB/07 Corrective Action Plan: Audit Report: Annex 28 of MSC 96/5/1/Add.1 Annex 14, page 14 of MSC 96/5

 IACS UR Z23 defines the following survey methods (Section 2.3, p.
-559/1206 of CP1 and 12.3.1 of RLS Table):
+559/1206 of CP1 and 12.3.1 of RLS Table) :